 When I said yes he was interested to know what all I ate.
 I said I ate only white meat and didn’t touch red meat as doctors say it is not good for people above forty.
 He fell silent for a while and it occurred to me moments later that I had brilliantly, though unknowingly skirted the Cow Vs. Pig debate.
 But he still went on to explain that if I ate red meat of animals killed in the halaal method I wouldn’t have to bother about bad effect on body.
-The animals killed in the halaal way receive true rest unlike the usual slaughter.
+The animals killed in the halaal way receive true rest, unlike the usual slaughter.
 How are you so sure my boy, I thought silently.
 Isn’t killing quickly supposed to be more merciful than slow death?
 They asked me to shoot some video as we were about to enter a 3 km long mountain tunnel.
-Many more and longer tunnels are being made for the new Jammu to Srinagar Railway line, they informed, and they seemed happy about having the railway extending up to Srinagar.
+Longer tunnels are being made for the new Jammu to Srinagar Railway line, they informed, and they seemed happy about having the railway extending up to Srinagar.

 The youngster in the middle dropped controversial subjects soon and while departing invited me to visit his home for a real Kashmiri chawal (rice).
 Earlier he had pointed out that the hotel at a halting point had deceived me by serving some other rice as Kashmiri rice.
 I said I would certainly visit him the next time I came around.

 It was nearly six when the cab reached Srinagar’s Lal Chowk and, as everywhere here too, one was greeted by people offering accommodation and travel.
-I took the offer of a a houseboat for Rs.
-800/- per night from a student named Omar.
-The boat belonged to his father who re-introduced his son as Omar Khan and himself as another Khan.
-“It is like the name of Shah Rukh Khan”, he said as if to save me from getting Khan shocked.
+I took the offer of a houseboat for Rs.
+800/- per night from a student.
+The boat belonged to his father who introduced his son as Omar Khan and himself as another Khan.
+“It is like the name of Shah Rukh Khan” (the bollywood Superstar), he said as if to save me from getting Khan shocked.